 "The solution is to be found through the sanctification of the parents.
 Become saints and you will have no problems with your children."
 Father Porphyrios , Wounded By Love

-The Red Egg
+PASCHA: The Red Egg

 Here's a look at the pious custom of red eggs in the Orthodox Church for you and your families to enjoy.
 Where did the tradition come from anyway?
-It seems there are a few possible answers to this question...of which I prefer to believe in the miracle that God worked through His handmaiden, Mary Magdalene (whom by the way is often wrongly attributed as the prostitute who anointed Jesus' feet and wiped them with her hair - See Orthodox Wiki for a well cited clarification).
+It seems there are a few possible answers to this question...of which I prefer to believe in the miracle that God worked through His handmaiden, Saint Mary Magdalene (whom by the way is often wrongly attributed as the prostitute who anointed Jesus' feet and wiped them with her hair - Here is an Orthodox Wiki for a well cited clarification).

 Other symbolism, not as dogma, but as tradition includes: